node-js-libs/node.io/docs/api.md

         });
     });

+There are also helper methods for setting or adding headers.
+Call these methods before using get, getHtml, etc.

+    this.setHeader(key, value);
+    this.setUserAgent('Firefox ...');
+    this.setCookie('foo', 'bar);
+    this.addCookie('second', cookie');

 There are also methods to make post requests.
 If `body` is an object, it is encoded using the built-in querystring module

     this.post(url, body, [headers], callback, [parse])